We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 - Sleek looks and design

-- Practical and easy to use reel lock
+- Practical and easy-to-use reel lock

 Berkley Cherrywood HD Spinning Rod